ministryofjustice/moj-design-system/app/views/components/organisation-switcher/README.md

-Use the organisation switcher component to let users navigate between different organisations or accounts, for example, switching between prisons.
+Use the Organisation Switcher component to let users navigate between different organisations or accounts like switching between prisons.

 {{ dsExample({
   name: 'organisation-switcher',